FPGA Compilation Flags

 Performs ahead-of-time (offline) compilation for FPGA.

 Instructs the compiler to target FPGA hardware.
-If you omit this flag, the compiler targets the default FPGA target, which is FPGA emulator.
+If you omit this flag, the compiler targets the default FPGA target, which is the FPGA emulator.

 Using the prefix